Why FDJ Solutions?

 Her experience has given her a unique perspective about what funders are looking for in applications to fund: clearly communicated program goals, objectives, and deliverables, as well as sufficiently detailed budgets.
 Denise worked collaboratively with grantees to build their administrative and programmatic capacity to enhance program performance.

 Prior to her work with DOJ Denise served as a Legislative Aide in the office of former Congressman Xavier Becerra (D-CA), where she worked with congressional staff, members of Congress, and executive branch staff to track legislation, agency budgets, appropriations, and stakeholders’ opinions on public policy issues.
 She served as the liaison to multiple stakeholders, including active community organizers in the south and central areas of Los Angeles.

 Denise has a Master’s degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University and an Undergraduate degree in Government and Politics from the University of Maryland, College Park.

 Ian Javier Pérez Zayas

-Ian Javier Pérez Zayas is a freelance translator and editor with experience working in various capacities for people and institutions such as Senator Harry Reid, the first Barack Obama presidential campaign, and Puerto Rico’s most prestigious university.
+Ian Javier Pérez Zayas is a freelance translator, editor, and writer with more than ten years’ experience working on literary, legal, and technical translations, from Spanish to English and vice-versa.
+He has also worked in various capacities for people and institutions such as Senator Harry Reid, where he served as a press intern; the first Barack Obama presidential campaign, where he worked as an organizing fellow and press intern; and Puerto Rico’s most prestigious university, working at the International Students and Self-Study offices.
 He possesses a B.A. in Information and Journalism from the University of Puerto Rico, and will be awarded a M.A. in Translation from that same institution in June 2019.